rodriguezmeza/NagBody_pkg/Readmes/additional_libs/Readme-Install_cfitsio.txt

 cfitsio INSTALLATION

 Dependencies: fortran
+(
+For Mac OS X
-(sudo port install gcc46 +gfortran)
+sudo port install gcc46 +gfortran
+)

 Note: steps 1 and 2 are not necessary if you have installed another NagBody code already.

-1. In the $NAGBODYDIR make bin, man, man/man1, zip, and local directories: with the instruction:
+1. In the $NAGBODYDIR make bin, man, man/man1, tests, zip, and local directories: with the instruction:

-> make -f NagBody install_dirs
+make -f NagBody install_dirs

 Here $NAGBODYDIR is the directory which contains the NagBody files.
 For example, if you unpacked the NagBody zipped file in your $HOME dir